GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

 :code:`aligned_index: Sequence[int]`
     The index of the grid point to which the memory is aligned.
 Note that this only partly takes the role of the former :code:`default_origin` parameter, since it does not imply anything about the origin or domain when passed to a stencil.
+It defaults to the lower indices of the :code:`halo` parameter.

 :code:`alignment_size: Optional[int]`
     The buffers are allocated such that :code:`mod(aligned_addr, alignment_size) == 0`, where